Arca (musician): 2012–2016: Production work, Stretch EPs, &&&&&, Xen, and Mutant

-2017–2022: Arca and Kick series
+2017–present: Arca and Kick series

 On 22 February 2017, Arca signed with XL Recordings and released "Piel", the lead single from the eponymous third studio album, Arca.
 The track was noted for featuring Ghersi singing which many reviewers considered a contrast from her older works.
 The release of Arca was preceded by three more singles: "Anoche", "Reverie" and "Saunter".
 Arca was released on 7 April 2017 via XL Recordings to widespread acclaim from music critics and was featured on numerous year-end lists.
-To promote the album, a music video for "Desafío" was released while "Saunter" and "Reverie" were released as twelve-inch singles.
+To promote the album, a music video for "Desafío" was released while "Saunter" and "Reverie" were released as 12-inch singles.

-Later in 2017, Arca collaborated with Björk again on her ninth studio album Utopia, producing the vast majority of the record.
+Later in 2017, Arca collaborated with Björk again on her ninth studio album Utopia, producing the majority of the tracks.
 Björk explained that the album explored "the Arca-Björk overlap".
 A music video featuring Arca for "Arisen My Senses" was released on 18 December 2017.
 Arca also collaborated with Kelela on her debut studio album, Take Me Apart, released in October 2017.
 Kelela said she "anchored" the album and produced a bulk of it.
 She is credited for producing on four tracks, and co-writing two.

 In September 2019, Arca held a series of performances at New York City cultural venue The Shed during a live shoot for a "yet-to-be released project".
 The series, titled "Mutant;Faith" was held from 25 September - 28 September and consisted of four acts.
 It was noted by fashion magazines Vogue's Rachel Hahn and Paper's Matt Moen for its improvised nature while the latter also noticed the interactive element of the performances.
 The performances featured guest appearances from Björk and American actor Oscar Isaac.